-- 6.2.6 The trend in this indicator reflects the major investment in water treatment quality improvements up to 2010-11, in particular the major investment delivered through the PPP concession. - 6.2.7 The reference level has been established on the average of performance in 2010-11 and 2011-12 with upper and lower control limits set at 3 times the difference from the reference level for the selected years.
-The trend is stable. - 6.2.8 We note the peak in 2012-13 which exceeded the upper control limit.
-This is reflected in an increase in samples exceeding the PCV for THMs.
-It is this type of increase that we would expect the company to investigate and explain the steps it will take to reverse the trend.
+- 6.3.8 The trend in this indicator reflects the major investment in water treatment quality improvements up to 2010-11, in particular the major investment delivered through the Alpha PPP concession. - 6.3.9 The reference level has been established on the average of performance in 2010-11 and 2011-12 with upper and lower control limits set at 3 times the difference from the reference level for the selected years.
+The trend is stable. - 6.3.10 We note that the peak in 2012-13 exceeded the upper control limit and that this was reflected in an increase in samples failing the PCV for THMs. - 6.3.11 NI Water's consultation response accepted the Utility Regulator's reference level but proposed using 2012-13 data to set the control limits.
+This would double the width of the control limits and bring 2012-13 performance within the range. - 6.3.12 The company's response acknowledged that performance in 2013 had been affected by operational difficulties at a works which had been upgraded.
+The company suggested that this was not atypical and may continue into the future.
+We disagree.
+The company was funded to address THM issues at the works and has not yet done so.
+In addition, process optimisation and the introduction of additional treatment as a result of regulatory action will mitigate performance issues which occurred at other works during the year.